 Private transfers offer 3 key advantages: pickup upon arrival, luggage handling, and quick transportation into downtown Barcelona.

 As you can see, even if a private transfer costs more, you may still want to consider this service just to make the whole process quicker, easier, and less stressful.

 For more information or to find a company, please check the following list of private transfers in Barcelona.

 Since the metro and suburban trains stop running late at night, this could be one of the quickest and easiest ways to reach the city centre without taking one of the night buses.

-Another advantage to these services is the fact that you don’t have to wait for a transfer and you’ll receive door-to-door service from the airport to your hotel or place of residence.
+Another advantage of getting a Barcelona airport taxi is the fact that you don’t have to wait for a transfer and you’ll receive door-to-door service from the airport to your hotel or place of residence.

 Taxis serve the Barcelona airport 24/7, so you’ll always be able to find one waiting outside your terminal.

-The only issue with this service is the fare, which is charged per kilometre traveled, so you might pay more than other transfer options.
+The only issue with this service is the fare, which is charged per kilometer traveled, so you might pay more than other transfer options.

 That said, most people will find that their fare will come to a total of between €30-€45, which is comparable to a private transfer.